To know the only true God, honor and obey Him, and make Him known.

 We are not at all ashamed of the phrase “Son of God.”
 It is a phrase that God Himself has chosen to use in the Bible, and that is good enough for us.
 We do need to help Muslims understand what it means, but we do not need to change this phrase that the Word of God employs with surprising frequency.
 Unfortunately, probably many Christians have never sat down to think about what it actually means.
 Read some of the verses in the Bible related to “Son of God.”

 We believe that the concept of “the kingdom of God” is very important regarding any type of mission effort.
-Read some of the verses related to the kingdom of God that we have listed on our website.
+Check out our section on The Kingdom of God.

 Pray that God raise up Muslim men and women who are committed to sharing the Gospel of our Lord Jesus Christ in an appropriate manner.